Dre Campbell Farm

 4. Beneficial Insects

-This is one of the prime biological methods for controlling pest infestations.
-Insects like parasitic wasps and lacewings are predatory.
-They will prey on small insects, including plant scales.
+Utilizing helpful insects is one of the prime biological methods for controlling pest infestations.
+Predatory insects like parasitic wasps and lacewings prey on small insects, including plant scales.

 Plus, you can purchase most of these beneficial insects at various garden centers or online.